Yamina Benguigui: Career in cinema

 Earning her baccalaureate and going on to study at film school, Benguigui then collaborated with French director Jean-Daniel Pollet.
 Later Benguigui founded "Bandit Productions" with director Rachid Bouchareb.
 While her work consisted of a feature film and short films, Benguigui's widely known for her documentaries which were mainly released in the 90's.
 She uses her films as a tool to build bridges between France's majority and minoritized groups, by bringing to light social issues such as challenges immigrants face.
-However, it is important to note, Benguigui did not represent all voices and through the film edits and framing of interviews, she ignored certain voices that did not benefit the message her films were sending.
+However, Benguigui did not represent all voices and through the film edits and framing of interviews, she ignored certain voices that did not benefit the message her films were sending.

 Benguigui released In 1994 her documentary Femmes d'Islam was broadcast on France 2, but subsequently she decided that she would prefer to examine the immigrant experience in France rather than life in Algeria.

 Her next documentary, Mémoires d'immigrés, l'héritage maghrébin, cost 50 million francs and was the result of 350 interviews conducted with immigrants across France.
 After a two-year period of preparation and another nine months of editing it was first shown in May 1997 on Canal+.
 Receiving positive reviews from critics, it was rebroadcast the following month and brought to theaters the following January.

 In 2001, Benguigui produced Inch’Allah dimanche, which takes a closer look at the role gender takes within the space of a home, specifically a young women, Zouina and her family.
 Previous films, made by men, depict Algerian women as secondary characters, and Benguigui uses her film as a platform where these women can be depicted as multifaceted and Zouina is able to negotiate her identity outside of the strict rules set by her husband.

 In February 2008 Benguigui began work on a film entitled Le paradis, c'est complet!, starring Isabelle Adjani.

 In 2021 she released a project with Adjani called Soeurs which traced the lives of three sisters of Algerian origin living in France whose lives are disrupted by a series of events including their father's illness and death in Algeria.